Rick Santorum: Teaching of evolution and intelligent design

-Santorum added to the 2001 No Child Left Behind bill a provision that would have provided more freedom to schools in teaching about the origins of life, including the teaching of the pseudoscience of intelligent design alongside evolution.
-The bill, with the Santorum Amendment included, passed the Senate 91–8 and was hailed as a victory by intelligent design promoters, but before it became law, scientific and educational groups successfully urged its conference committee to strike the Santorum Amendment from the final version.
+Santorum added to the 2001 No Child Left Behind bill a provision that would have provided more freedom to schools in teaching about the origins of life, including the teaching of the science of intelligent design alongside evolution.
+The bill, with the Santorum Amendment included, passed the Senate by a 91–8 vote and was hailed as a victory by intelligent design promoters, but before it became law, scientific and educational groups successfully urged its conference committee to strike the Santorum Amendment from the final version.
 Intelligent design supporters in Congress then preserved the language of the Santorum Amendment in the conference committee report of the bill's legislative history.
 The Discovery Institute and other intelligent design proponents point to this report as "a clear endorsement by Congress of the importance of teaching a variety of scientific views about the theory of evolution."

 In 2002, Santorum called intelligent design "a legitimate scientific theory that should be taught in science classes", but by 2005 he had adopted the Teach the Controversy approach.
 He told National Public Radio, "I'm not comfortable with intelligent design being taught in the science classroom.
 What we should be teaching are the problems and holes ... in the theory of evolution."
 Later that year, Santorum resigned from the advisory board of the Christian-rights Thomas More Law Center after the Center's lawyers lost a case representing a school board that had required the teaching of intelligent design.
 Santorum, who had previously supported the school board's policy, indicated he had not realized that certain members of the board had been motivated by religious beliefs.
 Santorum critics said he was backtracking from his earlier position because he was facing a tough reelection fight in 2006.
 When asked in November 2011 about his views on evolution, Santorum stated that he believes that evolution occurred on a tiny, micro level.